 PeepLTP supports parents to understand more about how children learn – and to do more of the things at home that make a difference to children’s outcomes.
 Intended for parents/carers of children aged birth to school-age, it can be used to communicate concepts and ideas with parents about how to enhance the home learning environment and can be used with parents in a variety of settings including playgroup, one on one, and groups.

 Move it For Kids

-MOVE IT 4 KIDS, a high energy program funded by AUS Sport.
-It is well-documented that physical activity improves social and emotional health by supporting healthy brain development in infants under 1 year.
-The MOVE IT 4 KIDS program supports young children to feel enthusiastic about exercise when the Ipad seems so exciting?
-FUN – that’s what this is all about.
-Comedy meets music, meets movement while are encouraging good habits, in the most accessible way possible.
-Children of all ages are inspired, while developing fine and gross motor skills, language skills and social skills.
+The MOVE IT 4 KIDS program supports young children to feel enthusiastic about exercise and movement.
+Comedy meets music, meets movement while encouraging good habits, in the most accessible way possible.
+Children of all ages are inspired while developing fine and gross motor skills, language skills and social skills.

 First Time Parent Group Transition Project

 This project was undertaken to establish an approach to provide support to MCH nurses to encourage parents to continue to meet as a playgroup after the completion of their first-time parent group.
 Resources have been developed and piloted in 8 sites across the state.
 Playgroup Victoria is working with the department of Health and Human Services, with a view to roll this out across the state.